 - EXW (Ex Works)-The seller packages the goods and prepares them for pick-up, while the buyer is responsible for transport costs and risks.
 This favors the seller.

-- CIF (Cost, Insurance, and Freight)-This means that the seller is responsible for costs, freight, and insurance (it’s in the name!) against the buyer’s risk of loss, or damage to the goods while in transit.
+- CIF (Cost, Insurance, and Freight)-This means that the seller is responsible for costs, freight, and insurance (it’s in the name).
+Against the buyer’s risk of loss, or damage to the goods, while in transit.

-Documents to Ensure Safe Passage
+Documents and Shipper Paperwork to Ensure Safe Passage